nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to add a remark to specified expense item.
 2. Bamboo adds remark to specified expense item.
 3. Bamboo lists all expenses and shows the budget balance.

    Use case ends.

 **Extensions**

 * 1a.
 The given expense does not exist.
     * 1a1.
 Bamboo shows an error message.

     Use case ends.

+* 1b.
+The given field value is invalid.
+    * 1b1.
+Bamboo shows an error message.

+      Use case ends.

 #### Use case U7: Find an expense